Purian23/dms_copr/dms/SETUP_GUIDE.md

 #### Option A: Use External Coprs (Faster)
 1. Search Copr for up-to-date matugen and cliphist packages
-2. Add their Coprs as external repositories in dms-shell project
+2. Add their Coprs as external repositories in dms project
 3. Example:
    ```
    copr://<username>/matugen